enedil/linky/README.md

     cd linky
     [sudo] pip3 install -r requirements.txt
     python3 linky.py
+    Ctrl-b d

 # user guide

 To view the list, head your browser to [localhost:5000](http://127.0.0.1:5000/).
 To add a link, open in browser [http://localhost:5000/http://file.domain/url](http://127.0.0.1:5000/http://file.domain/url).
 If you wish, you can create a bookmarklet.
-As destination enter `javascript:location.href='http://localhost:5000/'+location.href`
+As destination of bookmark enter `javascript:location.href='http://localhost:5000/'+location.href`